 Instant boiling water taps

 Instant boiling water taps are most favoured for their efficiency, giving you access to boiling water at the push of a button.
 Boiling water taps means you can say goodbye to waiting for the kettle to boil, with it being the perfect option for those looking to save time in the kitchen.
 Whilst it may be a costlier option, instant boiling water taps can come with up to four settings, including cold, hot, boiling and filtered water, making them a great ‘all in one’ option.
 Boiling water taps can range from £500, with high-end taps reaching up to £2,000.
+We have an excellent range of 4-in-1 & 3-in-1 boiling water taps and colours that span across our Celisus, K&W and Kelvin collections.

 What types of kitchen tap finishes are available?

 Kitchen taps come in a range of finishes, so you are sure to find a tap that compliments your kitchen décor.
 Some of the most popular finishes include stainless steel, chrome, brass, copper, nickel and anthracite.
 The variety of finishes available allows you to create a classic or contemporary kitchen style, depending on your personal tastes.
+Our most popular product is our brushed gold boiling water tap, but Fahren also has the following colours:

 How do I install a kitchen tap?